Jehovah’s Witness Sexual Abuse Lawyer

-For many years now, the Roman Catholic Church has been in the media spotlight for a long history of alleged occurrences of sexual abuse among the priesthood.
-But thanks to some recently filed landmark lawsuits, a much smaller, more tight-lipped religious organization may soon be finding its place in the national hot seat.
+For many years, the Roman Catholic Church has been in the media spotlight with a long history of alleged occurrences of sexual abuse among priests and clergymen.
+But thanks to some recently filed landmark lawsuits, a much smaller, more tight-lipped religious organization might soon be finding its place in the national hot seat.

-That culture of silence may soon be broken open starting with two separate lawsuits filed by Heather Steele, 48, and John Michael Ewing, 47, two former members of the sect who claim they were repeatedly molested as children by their elders.
+That culture of silence might soon be broken open starting with two separate lawsuits filed by Heather Steele, 48, and John Michael Ewing, 47, two former members of the sect who claim they were repeatedly molested as children by their elders.

 The stories told by the two plaintiffs are different in scope, but as the New York Post reports, they reveal some common threads.
-Steele says her church’s elder began fondling her as early as age 2 or 3 while riding in the backseat of her family’s car, and he would even abuse her while holding her on his lap during church meetings.
+Steele says a Church child abuser began fondling her as early as age 2 or 3 while riding in the back seat of her family’s car, and he would even abuse her while holding her on his lap during church meetings.

 - The parents reported the abuse to the church leadership rather than the police (at least at first); and

 - The church leadership dealt with the situation internally rather than reporting it to the authorities.

 In Steele’s abuse case, the parents ultimately told the police of reports of child abuse.
 The elder was convicted of the claims of sexual assault and served a prison sentence before returning to ministry in another congregation.

 In Ewing’s case, he reported the incident to the Church when he was twenty-one years old and suffered the same punishment as his offending elder: Disfellowship from the Jehovah witness religious organization for homosexual activity.

 A Database of Abuse Involving Jehovah’s Witnesses